epic1979/styleguide/objcguide.md

 Instance variable names are mixed case and should be prefixed with an underscore, like `_usernameTextField`.

-NOTE: Google's previous convention for Objective-C ivars was a trailing underscore.
-Existing projects may opt to continue using trailing underscores in new code in order to maintain consistency within the project codebase.
-Consistency of prefix or suffix underscores should be maintained within each class.

 #### Constants

 Constant symbols (const global and static variables and constants created